DecisionsDev/decisions-on-kafka/Readme.md

 ## Introduction

 Message driven architecture puts in interaction client applications with services replying to the requests from client applications.
-Some of advantages of message driven architecture is the scalability with loadbalencing, and the asynchronous communication.
+Some advantages of message driven architecture are the scalability with load balancing, and the asynchronous communication.
 This type of architecture is based on a broker allowing to subscribe to a topic and publish messages.

 In this sample we show how to use IBM Operational Decision Manager (ODM) with Apache Kafka which is a distributed streaming plateform allowing to setup a message driven architecture.